ArturAmpilogov/software-internationalisation/manuscript/Chapter1.md

-# Internationalisation vs Localisation vs Globalisation
+# Towards globalisation

+An ultimate goal of any for-profit orgranisation is making money.
+There are two extremes to achieve it: sell limited luxury goods or services at a very high price, or sell something to mass market in a low price.
+In the software realm the latter usually is emboded in a strategy.
+An idea, at first, is examined in a startup form, and the goal is to reach the world market.
+The final step is also known as "going global" or "globalistation".

+Internationalisation and localisation are the intrinsic steps to reach globalisation.
-The terms internationalisation, localisation and globalisation have no well defined defenitions these days [1]{#1}.
-The difference in the notion can be found even in one company, for example Microsoft oficial documents and unofficial discussions in the MSDN blogs [2]{#2} [3]{#2}.
+The terms have no strict defenitions these days [0]{#1} [1]{#1}.
+The difference in the notion can be found even in one company, for example Microsoft official documentation [2]{#2} and unofficial MSDN blogs of the employees [3]{#2}.

-The author tried his best to get the mostly used defenitions of these words used today in the sofware development.
+The author tried his best to get the mostly used defenitions of these words used today in the IT industry.

 ## Internationalisation (i18n)

+Internationalisation implies that the software is functional with any language input and has easy localisation.

+{class: information}
+B> ### Numeronym
-In the software design and development, internationalisation implies the process of enabling localisation easily.
-Internationalisation is also written as _i18n_, where 18 is the number of letters between i and n.
+B> Internationalisation is also written as *i18n*, where 18 is the number of letters between i and n.
+This shortened form is called [numeronym](http://www.i18nguy.com/origini18n.html).

-Usually it includes the next points (but not requires all of them):
+B> Localisation is often shortend to "l10n", and globalisation is alson known as "g11n".

+The next points not required, but usually support the internationalisation process:

 - Global support for almost any human language symbols.
 Unicode as the text encoding standard.
   Alloweness for the clients to post and read data in their languages.

 - Support of world numeric, date, time and currency formats.
+{icon: etsy}
-  A good application correctly understands the difference between European "DD/MM/YYY" ("DD-MM-YYYY") and the American "MM/DD/YYY" date formats.
+B> A good application correctly understands the difference between European "DD/MM/YYY" ("DD-MM-YYYY") and the American "MM/DD/YYY" date formats.
-  An intenationalised product treats Chilean "1,5" and Australian "1.5" as the same number value "one and a half".
+B> An intenationalised product treats Chilean "1,5" and Australian "1.5" as the same number value "one and a half".

 - Easy addition of UI localization resources.
   If a business unit requests tomorrow UI localisation for a new region, the software manufacture in the company should follow a ready and easy process to achieve it.